-I'm a composer and I live in Brooklyn, New York.
+I'm a composer and I live in Princeton, New Jersey.
 I grew up in New Zealand and my childhood bedroom in Hamilton was occupied before me by Richard O'Brien (who wrote the Rocky Horror Picture Show).
 I hope I get to meet him one day.

 Before moving to the US I worked in arts administration and project management for almost a decade.
 I've lived in Austria, England, France, and Japan.
 In addition to my music degrees, I also have a degree in English Literature, and any time I get to interact with writers and theatre people I find myself in my happy place.
-I write for I Care if You Listen and I'm trying to wean myself off Twitter.
-Once upon a time I studied industrial design, and I mostly use the skills I learned to do graphic design.
+I write for I Care if You Listen and teach at NYU Steinhardt and precept at Princeton University.
+Once upon a time I studied industrial design; I mostly use the skills I learned to do graphic design.